 You have the option to set a customized ACH statement descriptor when creating a transfer.
 If you’d like to provide more clarity or context for an individual transfer, you can utilize the following fields:

 achDetails.originatingCompanyName: set how you want the company name to appear on the statement

 The string you provide in those fields will override the default Nacha file entry.
 If you’d like to set custom descriptors, you can use these fields for both the source and destination, or just one.

-In a transfer where the source and the destination are the same Moov account, the facilitator’s ACH company name will be used as the default originating company name.
-The facilitator can override this value by setting the
+In a transfer where the source and the destination are the same Moov account, your account’s ACH company name will be used as the default originating company name.
+You can override this value by setting the

 achDetails.originatingCompanyName field for either the source or the destination in the create a transfer